 - PR-52 – Connects Río Piedras with Ponce and has seven tolls.

 - PR-53 – Connects Fajardo to Salinas and has five tolls.

 - PR-66 – Connects Carolina to Río Grande and has three tolls.

-Roads and Hazards
+Roads and Driving Hazards in Puerto Rico

-Let me reiterate again the road hazards… The two that get you with a rental car are the potholes and the crazy bumpy dirt roads that lead to all of the really cool beaches.
-This is what all of the horror stories about renting cars in Puerto rico come from!
-Major damage to the tires, wheels, and underside is what gets most people to lose their deposits or worse if they don’t have CDW.
+Let me reiterate again the road hazards… the two that get you with a rental car are the potholes and the crazy bumpy dirt roads.
+Unfortunately the washed out and bumpy dirt roads are the ones that lead to all the really cool beaches!
+Be sure to drive slowly and carefully.

-I mentioned Horses, Yep riding a horse on the streets is perfectly legal in Puerto Rico except in a few small municipalities.
-We encountered this several times during our stay mostly on the weekends.
+I mentioned horses, yep riding a horse on the streets is perfectly legal in Puerto Rico except in a few small municipalities.
+We encountered this several times during our stay, mostly on the weekends.

 Parking in Puerto Rico